yugabe/MutatorFX/docs/xml/MutatorFX.QueryMutator.Core.md

 ##### Returns

-Returns a new [IMapper](#T-QueryMutator-Core-IMapper 'QueryMutator.Core.IMapper')object that contains the mappings.
+Returns a new [IMapper](#T-QueryMutator-Core-IMapper 'QueryMutator.Core.IMapper') object that contains the mappings.

 ##### Parameters